simonexmachina/ember-devtools/README.md

 Return the View instance with the specified id e.g. `ember352`.
 If an object is provided (such as a DOM element) then the `id` property of the object will be used.
-You can also specifiy a selector or a view name, in which case, `view` will return the first match.
+You can also specify a selector or a view name, in which case, `view` will return the first match.
 If you want multiple matches, use `views`.

 ### `views: function(viewNameOrSelector)`

-Returns all view instances for a given type or selector `select` or `.ember-select`.
-If the string resolves to a component or view name then returns all the views of that type or its sub-types.
+Returns all view instances for a given type or selector (eg. `select` or `.ember-select`).
+If the string resolves to a component or view name then returns all the views of that type (or its sub-types).
 Otherwise the string is used as a selector.
 If nothing matches an empty array is returned.

+### `component: function(viewNameOrSelector)`

+Alias for `view`, since `Ember.Component` inherits from `Ember.View`.

 ### `components: function(viewNameOrSelector)`